benshimonz/V1/README.md

 todo

-_**Q182:** Any phone owned by Lior Kogan, and the 3 phones with the largest cummulative call duration from it_
+_**Q182:** Any phone owned by Lior Kogan, and the 3 phones with the largest cumulative call duration from it_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q182.png)

-_**Q201:** For any phone that called at least 10 phones: the 3 phones it called with the maximal cumulative calls duration_
+_**Q201:** For any phone that called at least 10 phones: the 3 phones with the largest cumulative call duration from it_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q201.png)